 Warning: Some of the photos in this story can be considered graphic.

-Rescue4All connected with the Humane Society to place the dogs in their care until they can find permanent homes.
+Following the rescue, Rescue4All connected with the Humane Society of the United States to place the dogs in their care until they can find permanent homes.